kobilutil/api-ms-win-core-path-HACK/README.md

 So this project implements these 2 functions so that `mdmerge.exe` is able to run.

 ## Installaion (tested on Win7-x64 only)
+Clone and build it yourself or download a statically precompiled [release].
 - Option 1:
 <br>After building copy the x64 dll to `system32` and the x86 dll to `SysWOW64`.
 - Option 2: